Maintenance Paint 101: Everything You Should Know

 • Classification by Base

-• Water-based Paints: Eco-friendly options that provide easy cleanup and low VOC emissions.
+• Water-based Paints: Eco-friendly options that are easy to clean up and have low VOC emissions.

-• Solvent-based Paints: Known for their durability and superior adherence, especially in industrial settings.
+• Solvent-based Paints: Known for their durability and strong adhesion, making them ideal for industrial use.

 • Classification by Function

-• Anti-corrosive Paints: Specifically formulated to prevent rust and corrosion on metal surfaces.
+• Anti-corrosive Paints: Specifically made to fight rust and corrosion on metal surfaces.

-• Heat-resistant Paints: Designed to protect surfaces exposed to high temperatures.
+• Heat-resistant Paints: Created to protect surfaces exposed to high temperatures.

-• Chemical-resistant Paints: Offers protection against chemical spills and exposures.
+• Chemical-resistant Paints: Offer protection against chemical spills and exposure.

 Applications of Industrial Maintenance Paint